SaucisseSama/SaucisseSama.github.io/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-## About Me
+## A propos de moi

 Je m'appelle Anthony Martignon, et je suis étudiant en alternance à l'UTEC et au Ministère des Finances.
-Je me spécialise actuellement en développement, mais je prévois de me réorienter vers la cybersécurité. À l'avenir, j'envisage de poursuivre une carrière dans la gendarmerie, la police ou les douanes.
-En parallèle de mes études et de mes projets professionnels, je réalise actuellement mon rêve de passer mon permis moto.
+Je me spécialise actuellement en développement, mais je prévois de me réorienter vers la cybersécurité ou l'intelligence artificielle. À l'avenir, j'envisage d'obtenir mon titre d'ingénieur dans l'une de ces spécialités.